MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics-teams.md

 ---
-title: How bots for Microsoft Teams work
+title: Build Microsoft Teams bots with Bot Framework SDK
-description: A continuation of the article on How bots work specific to Microsoft Teams bots
+description: A continuation of the article on How bots work, specific to Microsoft Teams bots.
 author: JonathanFingold
 ms.author: kamrani
 manager: kamrani
 ms.topic: overview
 ms.service: bot-service
-ms.date: 06/01/2021
+ms.date: 07/19/2021
 ---

 # How Microsoft Teams bots work

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

-This is an introduction that builds on what you learned in the article [How bots work](bot-builder-basics.md) and [Event-driven conversations](bot-activity-handler-concept.md); you should be familiar with these articles before reading this.
+This article builds on what you learned in [How bots work](bot-builder-basics.md) and [Event-driven conversations](bot-activity-handler-concept.md); you should be familiar with these articles before you continue.

-The primary differences in bots developed for Microsoft Teams is in how activities are handled.
+The primary difference in bots developed for Microsoft Teams is in how activities are handled.
 The _Teams activity handler_ derives from the _activity handler_ and processes Teams-specific activity types before processing more general activity types.

 ## Teams activity handler

 To create a bot for Teams, derive your bot from the _Teams activity handler_ class.
 When such a bot receives an activity, it routes the activity through various *activity handlers*.
 The initial, base handler is the *turn handler*, and it routes the activity to a handler based on the activity's type.
 The *turn handler* calls the handler that is designed to handle the specific type of activity that was received.
 The _Teams activity handler_ class is derived from the _activity handler_ class.
 In addition to the activity types that the _activity handler_ can process, the Teams activity handler class includes additional handlers for Teams-specific activities.

 A bot that derives from the Teams activity handler is similar to a bot that derives directly from the activity handler class.
-However, Teams includes additional information in `conversationUpdate` activities and sends Teams-specific `invoke` activities.
+However, Teams includes additional information in `conversationUpdate` activities and sends Teams-specific `invoke` and `event` activities.

 <!-- The Teams activity handler is found at:
 - https://github.com/microsoft/botbuilder-dotnet/blob/main/libraries/Microsoft.Bot.Builder/Teams/TeamsActivityHandler.cs